atsheehan/curriculum/lessons/activerecord-validations/validations.md

 #### Validation helpers

-Validation helpers provide a powerful way for Rails models to ensure that various requirements for data are met.
+Validation helpers provide a powerful way for ActiveRecord models to ensure that various requirements for data are met.
 Commonly-used validation helpers include:

 * **presence** - disallows null values or empty strings for a given attribute
 * **uniqueness** - ensures that only unique values are allowed for a given attribute